 Models with vertical steam are great for curtains, tablecloths. bed linen, upholstery and much more besides.

-Their small size mean they're ideal for traveling or when you need a shirt or blouse done quickly.
+Their small size mean they're ideal for travelling or when you need a shirt or blouse done quickly.

 The Best Handheld